TenthPres/TouchPointScripts/README.md

 - [**Engagement Widget**](EngagementWidget) - Compare your populations of attenders, members, and givers.
 See how (or if) they overlap.

-- [**Family Attendance**](Family Attendance) - Generates a relatively simple attendance sheet intended for printing, for families to mark their attendnance together.
+- [**Family Attendance**](FamilyAttendance) - Generates a relatively simple attendance sheet intended for printing, for families to mark their attendance together.

 - [**Finance > Budget Summary**](Finance%20Reports) - List each budgeted fund and where giving stands compared to budget.